 The \emph{past Lorentzian distance function}

 is defined as \bel{15XI12.2} \dLp(p,q)= \left\{

 \right. \ee where the $\sup$ is taken over all past-directed causal curves from $p$ to $q$.
-In general spacetimes the function $\dLp$ is lower semi-continuous~\cite{BeemEhrlichEasley}, moreover for globally hyperbolic spacetimes it is finite and continuous (we observe that the arguments in~\cite{ChCausality,BeemEhrlichEasley} can be used to prove this claim for $C^2$ metrics).
-For more on the continuity properties of the Lorentzian distance function under low causality conditions see~\cite{minguzzi08e}.
+In general smooth spacetimes the function $\dLp$ is lower semi-continuous~\cite{BeemEhrlichEasley}, while for globally hyperbolic (smooth) spacetimes it is finite and continuous.
+Moreover, we observe that the arguments in~\cite{ChCausality,BeemEhrlichEasley} can be used to prove these results for $C^2$ metrics.
+(For more on the continuity properties of the Lorentzian distance function under low causality conditions see~\cite{minguzzi08e}.)

 Throughout this paper we choose once and for all a smooth complete Riemannian metric $h$ on $\mcM$.
 We denote by $\mcNmM$ the bundle of past-directed $h$-unit $g$-null vectors.
 A curve will be said to be \emph{$h$-parametrised} if it is parametrised with arc-length measured with the metric $h$.